oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

         }

 24. The IDP uses the handle it received from the client to look up the presentation and retrieve the result.
-25. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
+25. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {{native-response}}.
 Here we assume the happy path.
 Continue with step 37.
 26. In case of cross device, the IDP requests a presentation request from the verifier WITHOUT passing/referencing an openid4vp_redirect_uri.
 This step can be ignored if step 3 already includes the presentation request.
 27. The verifier responds to the IDP with the presentation request.
 This step can be ignored if step 3 already includes the presentation request.
 This step can be ignored if step 3 already includes the presentation request.
 28. The IDP answers the client with the presentation request (see step 18 for an example response).
 This step can be ignored if step 3 already includes the presentation request.